Pro Bono & Scholarships

 - PLI works in collaboration with hundreds of legal aid and pro bono entities to develop and deliver programs to meet their most pressing professional development needs.

-Pro Bono Privileged Membership - Free Access to All PLI Programs
+Pro Bono Privileged Membership - Free Access to PLI Programs

-PLI offers free Pro Bono Privileged Membership for nonprofits, legal aid organizations, and other pro bono groups, which provides all staff and volunteers access to any PLI Live, Webcast or On-Demand program.
+PLI offers free Pro Bono Privileged Membership to nonprofit IRC Section 501(c)(3) organizations, legal aid organizations, and other pro bono groups, which provides staff and volunteers with access to PLI Live, Webcast or

 For more information and to apply for a Pro Bono Privileged Membership, contact Pro Bono Membership Services.